pyecharts/pyecharts/docs/en-us/themes.md

 ## Use your own built theme

 ECharts provides [Theme Build Tools](http://echarts.baidu.com/theme-builder/), from which you can build favorite themes like `myTheme.js`.
-Then pack the *echarts-themes-pypkg* package.
+Then hack the *echarts-themes-pypkg* package.
 The specific operation is as follows

 1. cd to your Python installation environment `Lib/site-packages/echarts_themes_pypkg/resources`.
 The specific path varies by operating system
 2. Move `myTheme.js` to `resources/echarts-themes-js` folder